Gelsemium sempervirens: Toxicity

 All parts of this plant contain the toxic strychnine-related alkaloids gelsemine and gelseminine and should not be consumed.
 The sap may cause skin irritation in sensitive individuals.
 Children, mistaking this flower for honeysuckle, have been poisoned by sucking the nectar from the flower.
 The nectar is also toxic to honeybees, which may cause brood death when gathered by the bees.
 The nectar may, however, be beneficial to bumblebees.
 It has been shown that bumblebees fed on gelsemine have a reduced load of Crithidia bombi in their fecal matter after 7 days, although this difference was not significant after 10 days.
 Reduced parasite load increases foraging efficiency, and pollinators may selectively collect otherwise toxic secondary metabolites as a means of self-medication.

 The plant can be lethal to livestock.

 Cultivation

 Despite the hazards, this is a popular garden plant in warmer areas, frequently being trained to grow over arbors or to cover walls.
 In the UK, it has won the Royal Horticultural Society's Award of Garden Merit.
 It can be grown outdoors in mild and coastal areas of the UK (to a lower limit of -5 C), but elsewhere must be grown under glass.
 It requires a sheltered position in full sun or light shade.

+Ecology

+Gelsemium sempervirens is insect pollinated and is recorded to have been visited in northern Florida by Bombus impatiens, Ceratina, Habropoda laboriosa, Lasioglossum reticulatum, Osmia sandhouseae, and Xylocopa virginica.